CopilotC-Nvim/CopilotChat.nvim/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 > [!NOTE]
+> A new command, `CopilotChatBuffer` has been added.
+It allows you to chat with Copilot using the entire content of the buffer.

+> [!NOTE]
 > A new command, `CopilotChatInPlace` has been introduced.
 It functions like the ChatGPT plugin.
 Please run ":UpdateRemotePlugins" command and restart Neovim before starting a chat with Copilot.
 To stay updated on our roadmap, please join our [Discord](https://discord.gg/vy6hJsTWaZ) community.

 ## Prerequisites